 For example, ‘At the end of this online course, students will know how to read and write basic sentences in French, along with some cultural knowledge about France.”

-You’re probably imagining a wall full of ambiguous post-its, pins, colours, flowcharts, and maps, like in the movies.
+You’re probably imagining a wall full of ambiguous post-its, pins, colors, flowcharts, and maps, like in the movies.

 That’s exactly what we’re suggesting.
 When we say make your drawing board, we mean to make one literally.

-When you create an online course, jot your ideas down in words, sketches, tables, etc. Use coloured pens and sticky notes.
+When you create an online course, jot your ideas down in words, sketches, tables, etc. Use colored pens and sticky notes.
 Put all of it down where you can see it simultaneously.

 At this point, every idea is a good idea.
 Put it down without thinking about whether it makes sense to anyone else or not.